 If you would like to receive communion in the Catholic Church, I would invite you to consider becoming Catholic.
 In fact, I made a whole video on this topic.
 It’s my first video I ever made, and it’s terrible quality.
 I need to remake it, but it’s there if you want to see it.

 Question #5: Why did Hitler kill so many people?

-The thought is that by ridding the world, and specifically Germany, he and breeding the strong, he could build a perfect race.
+The thought was that by ridding the world, and specifically Germany, of what he considered inferior races, he could breed the strong and could build a perfect race.
 Kind of like breeding thoroughbred horses or dogs.
-Owners want to breed them only if they are purely bred, so there isn’t any inferior genetics mixed in.
-This produces the best horses who have the best chance at becoming champion racers.
+Owners want to breed them only if they are pure bred, so there aren’t any inferior genetics mixed in.
+This produces the best horses that have the best chance at becoming champion racers.

 Hitler applied the same philosophy with humans.
 Of course, antisemitism was all the rage at that time, and Jews (among other races) were seen as the most inferior race.
 Consequently, Hitler sought to eradicate them.

 What you may not know is that Margaret Sanger, the founder of Planned Parenthood, also believed in eugenics.
 She was a Eugenist.
 Most people do not realize this, but Hitler and Sanger learned eugenics from the same people in England.
 They both had the same people working for them.

 The bottom line is that Hitler and Sanger both desired a perfect master race.
 Hitler carried out his plan for ridding society of what he considered to be the weak and racially inferior by euthanizing hundreds of thousands of people in horrifying ways.
 He targeted people who were alcoholics, those with diseases, people who were weak and feeble, and those who in his eyes were less than human.